great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

     import os
     ```

-## Generate a user access token
+## Generate your user access token and retrieve your organization ID

-You'll need your user and organization access tokens when you connect to a Datasource.
+You'll need your user access token and organization ID to create your Data Context.
 Access tokens shouldn't be committed to version control software.

 1. In GX Cloud, click **Settings** > **Tokens**.